Why You Need a Will

-Separate property is property owned by a spouse before the marriage, or acquired during the marriage by one spouse as gift, an inheritance, or through a personal injury settlement.
+- Separate property is property owned by a spouse before the marriage or acquired during the marriage by one spouse as a gift, an inheritance, or through a personal injury settlement.

 If you are married when you die and do not have a will (intestate), your property will be divided as follows:

 I have children and I’m not married.
 Will it go to my children?

 Yes.
 Community property only applies if you are married.
 If you are not married at the time of death, all your children, born or adopted, in or out of wedlock, will share equally in your estate if paternity is not at issue.
 You may not want a child better off financially to inherit the same as one who needs more financial help.
 Without a will, your grandchildren won’t get anything unless your child dies before you.
 If your child dies, your child’s share will pass to their children (your grandchildren) in equal shares.
 If you want to leave something to your grandchildren, you should make a will.

 I’m not married and have no children.
 Who will inherit my property?

 If both parents are alive, each parent will get half.
 If both parents are dead, your estate will be divided equally among your siblings.
 If one parent is alive, that parent will get half, and the remaining half will be divided among your siblings.
 If none of your siblings survive you, but one parent is still living, that parent takes all.

 Who will care for my minor children?